markszulc/experience-manager-learn.en/help/cloud-service/debugging/cloud-service/logs.md

 activity: develop
 audience: developer
 kt: 5432
+thumbnail: kt-5432.jpg
 ---

 # Debugging AEM as a Cloud Service using logs

 Logs act as the frontline for debugging AEM applications in AEM as a Cloud Service, but are dependent on adequate logging in the deployed AEM application.
-AEM as a Cloud Service provides the last week's (7 days) logs for each environment.

-Logs for all pods per environment's service (Author or Publish) are consolidated into single log files.
-This means all log activity for an environment's service is consolidated into a single log file, even if different pods within that environment's service are generate the log statements.
+All log activity for a given environment's AEM service (Author, Publish/Publish Dispatcher) is consolidated into a single log file, even if different pods within that service generate the log statements.

 Pod Ids are provided in each log statement, and allowing filtering or collating of log statements.
 Pod Id's are in the format of: